-- If you will have a car, keep a coolbox in the boot (trunk) with lots of drinks on ice – perfect for the car journey home.
+- If you will have a car, keep a Coolbox in the trunk (boot) with lots of drinks on ice – perfect for the car journey home.

-- Here is a tip I was given but have yet to try – go upstairs to eat in Columbia Harbour House in Magic Kingdom.
+- Go upstairs to eat in Columbia Harbour House in Magic Kingdom.
 It’s much quieter upstairs and much more pleasant!

 - The next time we go I plan to go early into the parks when it is cooler, then head back to the hotel for a relax round the pool and then out again into the parks in the evening.
 If I can get the kids to nap in the afternoon (unlikely!) then all the better.

-- Pack portable battery chargers for your phone!
+- Pack Lipstick-Sized Portable Phone Chargers for your phone!

-- Suntan lotion – of course!
+- Sunscreen – of course!
 Also, sunglasses and sunhats!
 (It’s going to be sunny!)

-- Use an over-the-door shoe organiser to keep small items like toiletries, hair accessories, medications, etc together when there isn’t a great deal of space in your hotel room.
+- Use an Over the Door Hanging Shoe Organizer to keep small items like toiletries, hair accessories, medications, etc together when there isn’t a great deal of space in your hotel room.

 - The Magic Kingdom takes two days (at least) to fully explore – plan more time there than any other of the parks.